kosac-achyut/gcr_automation/README.md

 ## Login in GCR
 The automation will log in to the Google Class Room and will text a "Good moring" in Chat.
 The automation will wait for the given length of the class then redirect to new class room.
-For time tigger I have use  TIME library of python.
+For time tigger I have use  TIME library of python.<br>

-Input flow
+Input flow\
-username
-password
+username\
+password\
-number of classes
+number of classes\
-class code
+class code\
-class start time in 24:00 format length of class in minute
+class start time in 24:00 format\
+length of class in minute\

 input shall be given via your os command line/terminal